 Reset your Apple Airport, Time Capsule, or other wireless access point/router.
 This is especially important if you've upgraded OS X, as it can remove cached, invalid records preventing sharing from working correctly.
 You may reset these devices using the Airport Utility (for Apple devices) or simply unplugging them for a few seconds.

 Disable sleep.
 Your Mac must be awake for Printopia to work properly.
-In Printopia version 2.1.12 or later, under Advanced Settings there is a new option to "Keep machine awake while connected to line power".
-Checking this box will still allow your display to sleep, but will prevent your Mac from going to sleep entirely, causing your shared printers to disappear from the network.
-You do not need this feature if you are able to get "Wake on Demand" working on your network.
+Go to Server → Advanced Settings... → General, and make sure the "Keep machine awake while connected to line power" checkbox is enabled.
+Enabling this will still allow your display to sleep but will prevent your Mac from going to sleep entirely.

-- Check your firewall settings.
-(System Preferences-> Security-> Firewall).
-If your Firewall is turned on, click "Advanced", and ensure that "Printopia Server" is listed as allowing incoming connections.
+Check your firewall settings.
+Go to System Preferences → Security & Privacy → Firewall.
+If your firewall is turned on, click "Advanced", and ensure that "Printopia Server" is listed as allowing incoming connections.
 Also make sure that the "Block all incoming connections" checkbox is not checked.
-Alternatively, you may wish to temporarily turn off your firewall for troubleshooting purposes.
-If you are using Intego's firewall software, ensure that "Client, local server" is selected rather than "Client only" mode.
+You may wish to temporarily turn off your firewall for troubleshooting purposes.
+If you are using Intego or other third-party software to configure your Mac's built-in firewall, ensure that "Client, local server" is selected rather than "Client only" mode.

 Disable printer sharing.
 Make sure your Mac's built-in printer sharing is turned OFF.
-Open System Preferences, click Sharing, then make sure the Printer Sharing option is not enabled.
+System Preferences → Sharing and make sure the Printer Sharing option is not enabled.

 Make sure your Mac is connected to the same network, either wirelessly or directly with an ethernet cable.
 Your iOS device must be able to communicate with Printopia in order for it to work.
 Also, make sure you're on your main network, and not your "guest" network if you have one configured.
 The "guest" network feature on many wireless access points prevents services like AirPrint from working properly.

 Comcast customers (United States): Make sure you're not using the "xfinitiwifi" Wi-Fi network.
-This is a "guest" mode network and will not allow you to access your printers.
-In fact, if you're using a Comcast-provided wireless router and you have the "home hotspot" feature on your router, we strongly recommend disabling it to improve your wireless performance.
-We also recommend never connecting to this network whether home or away as it is not encrypted and allows anyone within range to view your network activity.
+This is a guest mode network and will not allow you to access your printers.
+In fact, if you're using a Comcast-provided wireless router and you have the "home hotspot" feature on your router we strongly recommend disabling it to increase performance.

 If you use your own Wi-Fi router in addition to one supplied by your ISP, make sure your own Wi-Fi router is configured in "bridged" mode.
 Otherwise, you may end up with what's called a "Double-NAT" configuration, where internet connectivity will still work for all devices, but some devices within your home may not be able to communicate with each other directly.
 To check an Apple Airport configuration, open the Airport Utility, select your Airport, click "Edit" to edit the settings, and in the "Network" tab you should see "Router Mode: Off (Bridge Mode)".
 If you do not see this, and see "DHCP and NAT" instead, change your router mode to "Off (Bridge Mode)".